jacobsvante/bgtunnel/README.md

 `bgtunnel` is a python module for easily creating ssh tunnels in the background, from within python.
 An example use case is when you want to access a remote database.
 With `bgtunnel` all you need is ssh access to the remote machine and python installed.

+The package has no external dependencies.
+If you'd want to you could just drop in `bgtunnel.py` into your project.

 ## Installation